 Flash drives have been using floating gate cells since their inception.
 Each cell contains one floating gate that's integrated into the cell's structure.
-The floating gate traps electrons when voltage is applied to the cell in a specific way.
-It also releases electrons when voltage is applied in a different way.
+The floating gate traps electrons when voltage is applied to the cell in a specific way and releases electrons when voltage is applied in a different way.

 This article is part of

-Each program/erase cycle slightly damages the oxide layer, and after a sufficient number of P/E cycles, the oxide layer will erode enough for electrons to start leaking out of the floating gate until it can no longer hold a charge and the cell becomes unusable.
+Each program/erase cycle slightly damages the oxide layer, and after enough P/E cycles, the oxide layer will erode enough for electrons to start leaking out of the floating gate until it can no longer hold a charge and the cell becomes unusable.

-As cell sizes shrink and more bits are packed into each cell, the drives become even more susceptible to damage.
-Technologies such as wear leveling can prolong the drive's life, but the cells will eventually fail.
+As cell sizes shrink and more bits are packed into each cell, they become even more susceptible to damage.
+Technologies such as wear leveling and improvements in controller logic have helped to prolong the drive's life, but the cells will still eventually fail.

-To address the limitations of floating gate cells, some flash manufacturers, such as Samsung, SanDisk, SK Hynix and Toshiba, are building drives that use charge trap cells.
-Charge trap cells have been around for a while, but it wasn't until 3D flash came along that vendors started looking seriously at this technology for enterprise-grade SSDs.
+Because of the limitations that come with floating gate cells, flash manufacturers such as Samsung, Micron, SK Hynix and Kioxia have turned to charge trap technologies for most of their flash storage.
+Charge trap cells have been around for a while, but it wasn't until 3D flash came along that vendors started looking at them seriously for enterprise-grade SSDs.

 In many respects, charge trap cells work much like floating gate cells, with different voltage patterns moving electrons into and out of a trapping layer.
-But there's one difference.
-The floating gate uses polycrystalline silicon to provide a conductor for trapping the electrons.
-The charge trap uses silicon nitride to provide an insulator.
+But there's one important difference.
+The floating gate cell uses polycrystalline silicon to provide a conductor for trapping the electrons.
+The charge trap cell uses nonconductive silicon nitride to provide an insulator.

-Silicon nitride is less susceptible to defects and leakage than the floating gate, and it requires lower voltage to support P/E cycles.
-Because of this, the cell can use a thinner oxide layer, while still reducing stress on the layer, resulting in higher endurance rates than drives with floating gate cells.
-The charge trap approach also enables faster read and write operations and lower energy consumption.
+Silicon nitride is less susceptible to defects and leakage than polycrystalline silicon, and it requires lower voltage to support P/E cycles.
+Because of this, the charge trap cell can use a thinner oxide layer and reduce stress on the layer, which results in higher endurance rates than drives with floating gate cells.
+The charge trap approach also enables faster read and write operations and consumes less energy.